ahmedkaludi/pwa-for-wp/readme.txt

 * Bug Fixed  : When we click on saving button on Nav bar data was not saved. #913
 * Bug Fixed  : Fixed vulnerability issues discovered by CleanTalk inc.
 * Improvement  : Code improvement.

-= 1.7.71 (03 July 2024) =
-* Feature Added  : Make an option to select form factor from the option #899
-* Feature Added  : Sharing Media in Progressive Web Apps in BuddyPress #1591
-* Bug Fixed  : Creation of dynamic property is deprecated #903
-* Bug Fixed  : Deprecation : $is_amp is defined before require parameter #911
-* Bug Fixed  : Offline form radio group validation not working #900
-* Bug Fixed  : Deprecation : $is_amp is defined before require parameter #911

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/pwa-for-wp/trunk/changelog.txt)